jenkinsci/synopsys-coverity-plugin/README.md

 ## Overview ##
-The synopsys-coverity plugin for Jenkins
+The synopsys-coverity plugin for Jenkins, allows Users to run Coverity commands in their builds.

 ## Build ##